-Units or Unit of Measurement (for Distance, Fuel consumption and Temperature)
+UNIT OF MEASUREMENT (for Distance, Fuel consumption and Temperature)

 After accessing this menu option, it is possible to set the unit of measurement for distance, fuel consumption and temperature.

 Select Distance and confirm.
 Set the unit of measurement to km or mi (miles) and confirm.